 You may be working two part-time jobs instead of a full-time job.
-If this is the case you really need to find work that will pay well.
+If this is the case, you need to find work that will pay well.
 Freelancing is a great way to find extra money that will pay more per hour.

 When you are working two jobs, you may find that other areas suffer.
 You may not have time to keep up with the housework or to cook at home, and so it is important to create a schedule that allows you to do these things efficiently and only as necessary.

-It can be easier to do this if you can set up a set schedule for your second job.
-This allows you to schedule errands and chores on specific days and gives you time to plan to do things with your friends.
+It can be easier to do this if you can set up a schedule for your second job.
+It allows you to schedule errands and chores on specific days and gives you time to plan to do things with your friends.

 Do not take on too many extra hours.
 You may start with two nights a week and then move up if you think that you can handle it.
 You do not want to work yourself to death.

-Make sure that you are getting enough sleep on a regular basis.
+Make sure that you are getting enough sleep regularly.
 It is also important to have downtime to relax each day.
-This will help you to be able to continue working at your second job until you reach your goal.
+It will help you to be able to continue working at your second job until you reach your goal.

 You need to take care of yourself physically, especially if you know you are going to be doing this for more than three months.
-Be sure that you are eating well and exercising on a regular basis.
+Be sure that you are eating well and exercising regularly.
 If you do not balance your time effectively, you will have a difficult time lasting long enough to benefit from the second job.

-Apply all of the money that you are making directly to the financial goal that you are working towards.
-This will help you to achieve the goal more quickly, and make the extra time you are spending worth the effort.
-Monitor your job carefully to make sure that you are not spending extra money to work this job.
+Apply all of the additional money you are making directly to the financial goal that you are working toward.
+It will help you to achieve the goal more quickly, and make the extra time you are spending worth the effort.

 All jobs are going to cost a bit extra to do (gas, taxes, and other small expenses), but once you subtract the costs of working, you should still be making a significant amount of money.
 If you are not making any progress on your goals after you take on the job, you will need to evaluate whether or not the job is worth it.